wp-plugins/wordpress-admin-bar-improved/readme.txt

 **Features**
 * Displays a Login form on the front end of your site in the WP Admin Bar.
+* Ajax Search Popup in from Admin Bar Search Form
 * Ability to Show or Hide the admin bar by clicking the Show/Hide Box that appears below the top left corner of the admin bar
 * More to come...